nick-smit/openf1-api/README.md

 ## License

 OpenF1 Api is made available under the MIT License (MIT).
 Please see the [License File](LICENSE) for more information.

+## Disclaimer

+OpenF1 is an unofficial project and is not associated in any way with the Formula 1 companies.
+F1, FORMULA ONE, FORMULA 1, FIA FORMULA ONE WORLD CHAMPIONSHIP, GRAND PRIX and related marks are trade marks of Formula One Licensing B.V.